SenseNet/sn-resources/docs/settings.md

 ```

 ### Notifications
-Base domain of the administrative UI to be used in notification emails.
+Base domain of the administrative UI to be included in notification emails.

 ```json
 "sensenet": {